binayjy8/CSS-PR-3/README.md

-Binay Bhusan Mohanta. is the author creating the val
+Binay Bhusan Mohanta. is the author creating the valu